How Three Northern California Newspapers Cut Time Requirements, Costs with the Community Newspaper Audit Program

 “The auditor this last time was great.
 We had one auditor for all three papers right from the get-go.
 That made it so much more streamlined.
 If there were things I had to do for all three papers, I was able to do them at the same time.”

-The three newspapers work with local, regional and national advertisers, and one of the major advantages of the CNA program is being able to present them figures about each publication with the ABC-audited stamp of approval.
+The three newspapers work with local, regional and national advertisers, and one of the major advantages of the CNA program is being able to present them figures about each publication with the AAM-audited stamp of approval.

-“There is much more relevance when you tell your advertisers you have ABC-audited circulation.
+“There is much more relevance when you tell your advertisers you have AAM-audited circulation.
 It’s a name that advertisers recognize and of course we want that.
 We want to be able to prove to our advertisers that we’re doing everything possible to keep the integrity of our newspapers intact.
-That’s not something we want to skip, even though everyone is trying to save money, it’s important to have our newspapers audited by ABC.
+That’s not something we want to skip, even though everyone is trying to save money, it’s important to have our newspapers audited by AAM.

 “I cannot express how happy we are with switching over to CNA.
 It’s probably been one of the best decisions we’ve made.”